What Is a Good CTR for Google Ads? Benchmarks & Strategies

 impressions to clicks

-Further reading: For more on setting and achieving digital marketing goals, see our guide on how to earn $100 per day with online advertising.
+Further reading: Want to see how these clicks turn into actual income?
+Read our guide on how to earn $100 per day online.

 FAQ: What Is a Good CTR for Google Ads?